dora-team/dora.dev/hugo/content/research/2024/ai-preview/index.md

 * The perception of a negative impact on career trajectories increases over longer timeframes, with more respondents expressing concern about the long-term (10+ years) effects of AI on their career.
 This could reflect anxieties about job displacement or the changing skill sets required in an AI-driven workplace.
 * Concerns about AI's negative impact on product quality and software delivery processes remain relatively low across all timeframes.
 This suggests a degree of confidence in AI's ability to enhance these aspects of software development.
 * Concerns about the broader societal and environmental impacts of AI are more pronounced, especially in the long term.
 This aligns with wider public discourse surrounding the ethical implications and potential risks associated with AI development and deployment.

-#### Hypothesis

-The increasing concern about AI's impact on careers over time may be driven by a combination of factors, including media narratives around job automation, evolving job roles, and the need for continuous upskilling to stay relevant in a rapidly changing technological landscape.

 ### Conclusions and looking ahead